guysmoilov/golang-throttled-fileserver/README.md

 3. Add the Go remote to the clone's list of remote `dvc remote add local http://localhost:3030`
 4. Push the data `dvc push -r local`
 5. You'll see that the upload is very slow, 30KB per second per file - simulating real world problematic conditions
-6. Even before the upload is done, you should be able to see the issue:
+6. To see the issue:
+   1. Wait until the `dvc push` ends (will probably report failing on some of the files)
    1. Compare the start of one of the uploading data files - most consistently, the data file which fails is `enron.csv` with md5 `994e368ae5a22a6db1943a397e7c4308`
    2. Run `head content/99/4e368ae5a22a6db1943a397e7c4308` inside the Go server dir to see what was uploaded